akarnokd/plan-b-terraform-mods/README.md

 ### More Ore Fields

-Adjust the ore field generation logic by changing the field frequency and size range of the ore fields via configuration.
+Adjust the ore field generation logic by changing the field frequency and size range of the ore fields in the **New Planet** dialog (or via configuration file).

-The numbers can be adjusted globally and/or per ore type:
+The numbers can be adjusted globally and/or per ore type (this latter only via config file for now):

 - `GenerationPeriodAdd` - the game generates fields proportional to the number of all hexes, thus to increase the frequency of fields, set this number to negative.
 - `MinHexesAdd` - increase the minimum number of hexes per ore field.